Idioms starting with the letter "G"

 give up: to stop trying to achieve something and accept failure.

-- Winners never give up until the succeed.
+- Winners never give up until they succeed.

-- I still love my boyfriend but I had to give up on our relationship because he was never going to marry me.
+- I still love my boyfriend but I had to give up because he was never going to marry me.

 give up something / give something up: to stop doing or having something.